Damu48/Personal_portfolio/README.md

 # Personal_portfolio
 This is my personal portfolio.
 This projects is in progress.
-It's take little more time to complete.
+It will take little more time to complete.